5T33Z0/OC-Little-Translated/00. Overview/README.md

 - For Brightness Control Keys to work, some machines do not require extra patches.
 Use `PS2 Keyboard Mapping` instead to achieve the same effect.
 - For now, the vast majority of machines require the `0D6D Patch` to fix `Instant Wake` issues.
 - Laptops require device-specific renames and patches for the Battery Percentage Indicator to work.
-- Most ThinkPad Laptops require the `PTSWAK` patch to stop the Power Button LED from pulsing after waking up from sleep.
+- Most ThinkPad Laptops require the `PTSWAKTTS` patch to stop the Power Button LED from pulsing after waking up from sleep.
 - For machines with a dedicated Sleep Button: If pressing the Sleep Button crashes the system, use the `PNP0C0E Sleep Correction Method` to fix it.

 You may need to disable or enable certain components in order to solve a specific problems.